juspay/remote-development/README.md

 ### Deploying `vanjaram`

-Currently, we are managing a single NixOS machine called `vanjaram`.
+Currently, we are managing a single NixOS machine called `vanjaram` (IP address `10.10.71.148`).
 It does not use disko.
 This is how we update its configuration:

 ```
 # SSH to vanjaram (via tailscale)